 Seat belt and airbag injuries : While seat belts and airbags are meant to provide safety measures for vehicle drivers and passengers, sometimes they end up causing greater injuries.
 Seat belts can lock abruptly in a crash causing shoulder and abdominal injuries.
 Airbags can deploy and cause facial, head or breathing injuries.

 Large Truck Accident Statistics

 - In 2014, there were 417 tractor-trailer accidents in Texas.

-- In 2014, there were 3,180 crashes involving commercial motor vehicles in Dallas, leading to 26 fatalities and 98 incapacitating injuries.
+- In 2014, there were 3,180 crashes involving commercial motor vehicles in Texas, leading to 26 fatalities and 98 incapacitating injuries.

 - In 2013, 11 percent of all fatalities in motor vehicle accidents involved large trucks.

 - In 2013, 97 percent of fatalities in crashes involving both a large truck and a passenger car were occupants of the passenger vehicle.

 Truck Wrecks Often Result in Loss of Life

 Statistics show that most victims of truck crashes are the occupants of passenger vehicles.
 Trucks weigh 20 to 30 times as much as passenger vehicles, are taller and have much higher ground clearance, which can cause passenger vehicles to be essentially run over by large trucks in crashes.

 According to the Insurance Institute for Highway Safety, a total of 3,986 people died in truck crashes in 2016.
 Seventeen percent of the fatalities were truck occupants, 66% were occupants of passenger vehicles, and 16% were bicyclists, motorcyclists or pedestrians.